National Bee Farm-level Biosecurity Standard

-TPLR Honey Farms Ltd. was formed in 1979 by Tim & Pam Townsend.
+TPLR Honey Farms was formed in 1979 by Tim and Pam Townsend.
 Starting with 600 colonies, we have since expanded to 3,300 colonies for honey production.
-At TPLR we have a simple policy.
-The quality and safety of our honey must be produced at the highest achievable level.
+At TPLR, we have a simple policy: The quality and safety of our honey must be produced at the highest achievable level.

 TPLR Honey Farms Ltd. is CFIA registered as a “Producer-Grader”, and we implement the standards of the Canadian Bee Industry Quality Safety Traceability Program (CBISQT) and the National Bee Farm-Level Biosecurity Standard in our honey production procedures.